 If you are looking for an Unseen Passage For Class 12 in English? if so, continue reading this article.
 In this article, I will give you an article on an Unseen Passage For Class 12 with numerous passages to rehearse.

-This article contains 5 unseen passages for class 12 with mcq questions and answers specially recommended by CBSE and icse board.
-On this website we provide notes and lesson plans.
-Our website tries to solve all queries and problems and provide you with almost all kinds of content to help you.
+This article contains 5 unseen passages for class 12 with MCQ questions and answers specially recommended by CBSE and icse board.
+On this website, we provide notes and lesson plans.
+Our website tries to solve all queries and problems and provides you with almost all kinds of content to help you.

 Students can read PDFs to practice concepts with NCERT solutions and additional mcq questions and answers.
 We have prepared them keeping in mind the latest CBSE syllabus.